-Introduction 1 l
+Introduction 1

-Step 1: Assess and analyse training needs 2 2
+Step 1: Assess and analyse training needs .
+2

-Step 2: Develop learning objectives 5 5
+Step 2: Develop learning objectives .
+5

-Step 3: Design and develop the training7 7
+Step 3: Design and develop the training 7

-Step 4: Implement the training -
+Step 4: Implement the training 15

-,
+Step 5: Monitor and evaluate the training 18

 Introduction

 The Gender and SSR Training Resource Package is designed to provide you with a wide range of exercises, discussion topics and examples from the ground that you can adapt and integrate into your SSR training.
 In addition to having a specific exercise or session on gender and SSR, taking a few moments to look through this guide can help you to mainstream gender issues throughout your training.
 It provides practical tips on integrating gender into the entire SSR training cycle-from conducting a training needs assessment to monitoring and evaluation.